rstudio/fuzzbucket/README.md

-The `fuzzbucket` API and `fuzzbucket-client` command line tool are intended to work together to provide humans with a simplified means to perform the following operations on EC2 instances ("boxes") in a managed VPC:
+The `fuzzbucket` API and `fuzzbucket-client` command line tool are intended to work together to provide humans with a simplified means to perform the following operations on ephemeral EC2 instances ("boxes") in a managed VPC:

 -    list
 -    create